cocos/cocos-docs/en/cocos-service/agc-applinking.md

 When a link is tapped, an action will be triggered based on the link opening mode that you have specified and whether the user has installed your app.

-A link can be opened either in a browser or in your app, which is specified by you.
+A link can be opened either in a **browser** or in your **app**, which is specified by you.

-- If you set the link as to be opened in a browser, a user can open the link in a browser either from a mobile device or PC.
+- If you set the link as to be opened in a browser, a user can open the link in a browser either from a **mobile device** or **PC**.
-- If you set the link as to be opened in your app, when a user who has not installed the app taps the link, the user will be redirected to AppGallery (or a custom address) and instructed to install your app.
+- If you set the link as to be opened in your app:
+  - When a user who has not installed the app taps the link, the user will be redirected to AppGallery (or a custom address) and instructed to install your app.
 After the user installs the app, the app will be launched and the in-app content will be displayed.
-- If a user who has installed your app taps the link, the user will be directly redirected to the target in-app content.
+  - When a user who has installed your app taps the link, the user will be directly redirected to the target in-app content.

 ### Concepts